drscream/nic-cz-dns-crawler/README.md

 INSERT INTO table_name VALUES …;
 ```

-You can even pipe it right into `psql` or another DB client:
+You can even pipe it right into `psql` or another DB client, which will save the results into DB continually, as they come from the workers:

 ```
 $ python main.py list.txt | python output_sql.py table_name | psql -d db_name …